govcms-training/content-admin/unit-7-managing-url-aliases-and-redirects/about-url-aliases.md

 ### About URL aliases

 A URL alias is when you create a specific, descriptive URL for a page you’ve created.

+By default, Drupal uses internal URLs, such as /node/183745 or /media/345.
+Internal URLs may be difficult to remember, they are also meaningless numbers.
+Compare /node/18276419 and /our-team.
+GovCMS includes a module (pathauto), which allows to take care about transforming Drupal's internal URLs into a human-friendly URL aliases.

 There are three main benefits of using a URL alias:

 1. You can create a more descriptive and meaningful URL for users
 2. The URL alias is read by search engines, as such it is an important part of search engine optimisation \(SEO\)